NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Rovagug - Minor Curse.md

-**Minor Curse** Whenever you are imprisoned, you thrash and shake as your mind fills with desperation.
+Whenever you are imprisoned, you thrash and shake as your mind fills with desperation.

-Any time you are restrained or otherwise imprisoned (such as being sent to jail), you are also [[Conditions/Clumsy 1|Clumsy 2]] and [[Conditions/Stupefied 1|Stupefied 2]].
+Any time you are restrained or otherwise imprisoned (such as being sent to jail), you are also [[Conditions/Clumsy|Clumsy 2]] and [[Conditions/Stupefied|Stupefied 2]].

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*